chilikasha/tinytools/README.md

 - [HottestCorners](https://bits.ee/hottestcorners/) - this app extends macOS built-in `Hot Corners` feature and allows to run any of your apps by moving mouse pointer to any of screen corners.

-- [KeyCastr](https://github.com/keycastr/keycastr) - an open source macOS app for visualizing your keystrokes in realtime.
+- [KeyCastr](https://github.com/keycastr/keycastr) - an open source app for visualizing your keystrokes in realtime.
 Handy for screencasts and presentations.
-  > [Keyviz](https://mularahul.github.io/keyviz/) - a free Windows alternative.

 - [KeyClu](https://github.com/Anze/KeyCluCask) - press `⌘` twice and hold to see the list of any app's shortcuts.